andreasneuber/automatic-test-sample-site/README.md

 ```
 3. In new controller file adjust the name of template - in method `renderView`
 4. The new page can now be called via `index.php?action=<name>` (name = basically controller class name without `Controller`)

+## PHP version
+Goal is to keep things compatible with the latest released stable major PHP version.